-Our STEM (Science, Technology, Engineering and Mathematics) Coordinator Nadia Despenza is dedicated to finding creative and innovative ways to teach computer science to the young people at YCSC, from teaching students Scratch to expanding access to technology in the classroom by using iPads and Apple TV.
+Our Director of STEM (Science, Technology, Engineering and Mathematics) Nadia Despenza is dedicated to finding creative and innovative ways to teach computer science to the young people at YCSC, from teaching students Scratch to expanding access to technology in the classroom by using iPads and Apple TV.

 After attending an event called WebSlam at Youthbuild Philadelphia, Ms. Despenza decided to bring the idea back to Youthbuild of California and work with the community to create a South L.A.
 Webslam.
 She worked with Colocation America to sponsor the event, and brought in URBAN TxT, Factual and Los Angeles Trade Tech to work as partners to truly make the event a success, not only for Youthbuild Charter students, but for the greater South L.A. community.
 This could not happen without all the help from the companies, non-profits, and school partners involved.

 Ms. Despenza believes that teaching students how to code will help them increase math and critical thinking skills while creating life-long learners in STEM, open the door to a multitude of tech-related job openings, and serve as a pathway out of poverty.
 Currently there are more computer science jobs than there are people to fill them, and Ms. Despenza wants to see YCSC students filling these jobs.